 CRISCO Recipes Book

-This publication contains 13 good practices shared by the municipalities that were partners in the CRISCO project, which aimed to foster the involvement of all citizens in local life.
-The experiences were exchanged within the CRISCO network during the project' events.
+This publication contains 13 good practices shared by the municipalities that were partners in the CRISCO project (Lead Partner Municipality of Etterbeek, Belgium), which aimed to foster the involvement of all citizens in local life.
+The experiences were exchanged within the CRISCO network during the project's events.

-Conclusions and Recommendations from the Forum for exchange of best practices "Partnership as Key for Local Democracy: Rethinking the Cooperation between Local Authorities and Civil Society".

-In June 2019 the Forum for exchange of good practices took place in Skopje, North Macedonia.
-At this international event more than 90 representatives of LAs and CSOs from the Balkans and the EU gathered to discuss best practices for the cooperation between LAs and the civil sector.
-This document presents the key messages from the speakers and the overall conclusion and recommendation resulting from the event.

-Guide for Local Participative Democracy in Algeria (in French and translated into Arabic), programme of the Ministry of Interior and Local Authorities of Algeria, contract AETS France.
-CO-drafted by ALDA's Secretary General Antonella Valmorbida.

-The LADDER project was a 3-year project cofunded by the EU under the Development Education & Awareness Raising (DEAR) program.
-It aimed at enhancing and increasing the role of Local Authorities in EU DEAR policies, strengthening the cooperation with CSOs, and sensitizing citizens on their responsibility on global issues.
-Within the project, the following publications are significant:
+2019

+Promoting Development Education through a multi- topic approach

-- The Thematic Handbook "Promoting Development Education through a multi-topic approach", which gathers the work of LADDER's community on advocacy related to 6 main themes, as well as the advocacy actions undertaken by the project partners, a collection of good practices, methodologies, and approaches, serving as a future guideline for CSO and LAs. - The Handbook "LADDER beyond the European Union: LAs and CSOs working together for development education in the neighborhood areas", which provides an overview of the different geographical paths of the LADDER project in South-East Europe, the Mediterranean area, and the Eastern Partnership, including contexts, advocacy actions, and recommendations for future work on SDGs in those areas. - The research paper "Decentralised cooperation and community approach as a tool for a strengthened cooperation between the European Union and Eastern Partnership Countries", written by the Secretary General Antonella Valmorbida, which analyses the level and content of cooperation between local governments and their communities in the EU and Eastern Partnership Countries, highlighting added value and difficulties of cooperation, potential future empowerment of instrument of cooperation. - Cooperation with Civil Society to promote Public Administration Reform in the Eastern Partnership countries by Antonella Valmorbida.
+This Thematic Handbook gathers the work of LADDER's community on advocacy related to 6 main themes, as well as the advocacy actions undertaken by the project partners, a collection of good practices, methodologies, and approaches, serving as a future guideline for CSO and LAs.

+2018

+Guidelines & toolkit

+Good practices collection

+Local Communities

+Local Authorities

+Project's deliverable

+LADDER beyond the European Union: LAs and CSOs working together for development education in the neighborhood areas

+This Handbook provides an overview of the different geographical paths of the LADDER project in South-East Europe, the Mediterranean area, and the Eastern Partnership, including contexts, advocacy actions, and recommendations for future work on SDGs in those areas.

+2018

+Strategic paper

+Reference context analysis

+Local Communities

+Local Authorities

+Project's deliverable

+Decentralised cooperation and community approach as a tool for a strengthened cooperation between the European Union and Eastern Partnership Countries

+by Secretary General Antonella Valmorbida

+This research paper analyses the level and content of cooperation between local governments and their communities in the EU and Eastern Partnership Countries, highlighting added value and difficulties of cooperation, potential future empowerment of instruments of cooperation.

+2018

+Guidelines & toolkit

+Good practices collection

+Local Communities

+Research Study

+Local Authorities

+Project's deliverable

-This document analyses how Public Administration Reforms (PAR) and Decentralization represent crucial and cross-cutting elements among the objectives of the Neighborhood policy in the EaP.
-The paper aimed to raise awareness on the possibilities and advantages of working together with CSO as stakeholders to support Public Administration reoform and decentralization in the Eastern Partenrship, and present good practices of CSOs.
+Cooperation with Civil Society to promote Public Administration Reform in the Eastern Partnership countries by Secretary General Antonella Valmorbida This document analyses how Public Administration Reforms (PAR) and Decentralization represent crucial and cross-cutting elements among the objectives of the Neighborhood policy in the EaP.
+The paper aimed to raise awareness on the possibilities and advantages of working together with CSO as stakeholders to support Public Administration reform and decentralization in the Eastern Partnership, and present good practices of CSOs.
+2017 Good practices collection Strategic Paper Local Authorities Research Study